ShiweiWu-545/IGMI/README.md

 - seaborn==0.13.2
 - tensorboard==2.20.0

 See `requirements.txt` for complete dependency list.
+Additionally, to complete the environment setup, please download the supplementary file package ([prottrans.zip](https://zenodo.org/records/17563574/files/prottrans.zip?download=1)) from Zenodo, which contains the pre-trained ProtTrans model used for sequence encoding.
+This file was not uploaded to GitHub due to its large size.
+After downloading, unzip it and place the extracted folder into the `/IGMI` directory before running any training or evaluation scripts.

 ### Environment Setup